tara-chugh/pueoeyes/README.md

 Code for PUEO's cameras

-Here's the documentation which describes which files are important here.
+Here's the documentation which describes which files are important here: https://docs.google.com/document/d/1cBIp1_93SMMb5iaDZkjRRkewjzqeZCKY6fVV7C56ZJ0/edit?usp=sharing

 The take_pic.sh script should be put on the flight computer (or lab laptop) that is sending the command to take the picture.